PiotrPiwowarski/social-media-backend/README.md

 # Social Media App - Backend

 This project contains API of the social media app.
-User can add post and comment.
-User can follow another user and his posts.
+You can create user, post, comment.
+Users can follow other users, give likes and dislikes to posts and comments.

+## What's next

+This project is constantly being developed, new features soon!

 ## Technologies
 This Rest API is created using following technologies:
 * Java 17
 * Spring Boot
-* Spring data
+* Spring Data
 * H2 database
 * Lombok
 * JUnit